coldmanck/VidHOI/README.md

 ```

 ## Dataset
-VidOR dataset is used.
-One may download the dataset and the original annotation at [the official website](https://xdshang.github.io/docs/vidor.html) and unzip to `$ROOT/slowfast/dataset/vidor`.
-For HOI-specific annotations, refer to files under the same folder, and for larger files, download from [here](https://drive.google.com/drive/folders/1PGZ-5vGXphL5dgUWrlePZn5lQ2ejq62K?usp=sharing).
+VidHOI (sampled and transformed from VidOR) is used.
+Download the dataset and the original annotation at [the official website](https://xdshang.github.io/docs/vidor.html) and unzip to `$ROOT/slowfast/dataset/vidor`.
+For HOI-specific annotations, refer to files under the same folder, and for larger files, download from [here](https://drive.google.com/drive/folders/1PGZ-5vGXphL5dgUWrlePZn5lQ2ejq62K?usp=sharing) and unzip them to the same folder.

 One then needs to extract frames from VidOR videos using `$ROOT/slowfast/dataset/vidor/extract_vidor_frames.sh`.